Oxylipin

 Oxylipins constitute a family of oxygenated natural products which are formed from fatty acids by pathways involving at least one step of dioxygen-dependent oxidation.
-Oxylipins are derived from polyunsaturated fatty acids (PUFAs) by COX enzymes (cyclooxygenases), by LOX enzymes (lipoxygenases), or by cytochrome P450 epoxygenase.
+These small polar lipid compounds are metabolites of polyunsaturated fatty acids (PUFAs) including omega-3 fatty acids and omega-6 fatty acids.
+Oxylipins are formed by enzymatic or non-enzymatic oxidation of PUFAs.

+In animal species, four main pathways of oxylipin production prevail: lipoxygenases (LOXs) pathway, cyklooxygenases (COXs) route, cytochrome P450 (CYPs) pathway, and reactive oxygen species (ROS) route.
+These pathways result in formation of many different oxylipin molecules which are important for number of processes in living organisms.
+The processes include inflammation, blood flow, energy metabolism, cellular life, cell signaling, or muscle contractions.
+Oxylipins have both pro- and anti-inflammatory roles.

 Oxylipins are widespread in aerobic organisms including plants, animals and fungi.
 Many of oxylipins have physiological significance.
 Typically, oxylipins are not stored in tissues but are formed on demand by liberation of precursor fatty acids from esterified forms.

 Biosynthesis

 Biosynthesis of oxylipins is initiated by dioxygenases or monooxygenases; however also non-enzymatic autoxidative processes contribute to oxylipin formation (phytoprostanes, isoprostanes).
 Dioxygenases include lipoxygenases (plants, animals, fungi), heme-dependent fatty acid oxygenases (plants, fungi), and cyclooxygenases (animals).
 Fatty acid hydroperoxides or endoperoxides are formed by action of these enzymes.
 Monooxygenases involved in oxylipin biosynthesis are members of the cytochrome P450 superfamily and can oxidize double bonds with epoxide formation or saturated carbons forming alcohols.
 Nature has evolved numerous enzymes which metabolize oxylipins into secondary products, many of which possess strong biological activity.
 Of special importance are the cytochrome P450 enzymes in animals, including CYP5A1 (thromboxane synthase), CYP8A1 (prostacyclin synthase), and the CYP74 family of hydroperoxide-metabolizing enzymes in plants, lower animals and bacteria.
 In the plant and animal kingdoms the C18 and C20 polyenoic fatty acids, respectively, are the major precursors of oxylipins.